 Axum is Ethiopia’s most religious city which is home to an impressive display of Obelisks.
 The city is purported to have been the home of the Queen of Sheba.
 Rumour has it that the lost Ark of the Covenant is in the Church of St Mary of Zion.
 A short walk through the cobbled streets brings you to the Stelae fields.
 Some of the 4th century AD granite structures rise to over 23 metres.

 In the afternoon, transfer to the trailhead (Halloka) to start the community trek in Tigray.
 Begin with a 3-hour walk to Enaf Community Gueshouse.

 As we continue our route through the sandstone cliffs of Tigray, we trek from Enaf to Gohgot.
 The trek takes about 6 hours, and en route you can visit the local church of Gohgot Eyesus.

-The starlight in this part of the country is stunning, so don’t forget to look up to spot the various celestial bodies shimmering brightly in the absence of any light pollution.
+The starlight in this part of the country is stunning, so don’t forget to look up.
 Beers and other cold drinks are available, and you can spend the evening enjoying the beautiful view.